Muhsinka/Banana-Collector/Report.md

 ## Model Architecture
 The local neural-network have the following structure defined in file model.py:

-A fully connected layer with 37 inputs and 128 outputs using ReLU activations
+A fully connected layer with 37 inputs and 128 outputs with ReLU activations

-A fully connected layer with 128 inputs and 256 outputs using ReLU activations
+A fully connected layer with 128 inputs and 256 outputs with ReLU activations

 A fully connected layer with 256 inputs and 4 outputs